DevMountain/react-3-afternoon/README.md

 <span className="Summary__posts-value">{ this.props.count }</span>
 ```

 We're done with that component now.
 Let's move on to the `Feed` component.
 This component sits on the right side of the `Summary` component.
 It displays a feed of `posts`.
-Let's map over the `posts` array that we are passing down through props and render a `Post` component for each `Post`.
-The `Post` component is a child component for the `Feed` component that handles displaying posts and also offering a way to edit and delete a post.
+Let's map over the `posts` array that we are passing down through props and render a `Post` component for each `post`.
+The `Post` component is a child component for the `Feed` component that handles displaying posts and also offering a way to edit and delete a `post`.
 When mapping, we need to pass props down into the `Post` component in order for the `Post` component to display the data.
 We'll need a `text`, `date`, `id`, and `key` prop.

 ```js
 {